Western Togoland Restoration Front: Western Togoland Rebellion

 On 1 September the WTRF declared the sovereignty of Western Togoland.

 On 25 September the WTRF seized control of an armoury and then proceeded to blockade various roads leading into Ghana's Volta Region.
 Aveyime and Mepe police stations were also attacked, freeing inmates as well as seizing weapons of the police, shooting and injuring the Divisional Police Commander, the seizure of Police pick-up vehicles amid the firing of gunshots.
 The rebels made off with at least 15 AK47 and four pump action guns at Aveyime Police station.
 Two more weapons were taken at Mepe Police Station.
 They also disarmed the reinforcement team, taking their weapons including the Police Commander's pistol.
 In response to the attacks on the police stations a joint Military-Police Team, in conjunction with other security agencies deployed to the affected areas and succeeded in apprehending 31 members of the WTRF.
 Later that day fire exchanged between the WTRF and security agencies led to the death of one member of the WTRF and the injury to three others.

 On 29 September the WTRF attacked a bus yard belonging to the State Transport Corporation in the city of Ho and set ablaze a bus and slightly burnt another.
 Later one civilian was killed in an exchange of fire between the separatists and government forces.

 After 29 September blockades were still set up and at least 82 people were arrested for being suspected WTRF members.
 The WTRF has also claimed to have 4,300 military men being trained in a nearby country.
-According to them, those troops will invade Western Togoland on 3 November and join up with the Geurrilla troops.
+According to them, those troops will invade Western Togoland on 3 November and join up with the guerrilla troops.